Make portable bouquets for Mom that are big on charm and easy on the pocket.

 For blackeyed Susan photos as well as tips & videos on planting, dividing & harvesting Rudbeckia hirta, see this hub!

 Want bigger, better tomatoes?
 Plastic mulch, staking, and pruning could get you the crop you want.

-These 20 apps, ranging from free to under $20, are fun, useful tools for home gardeners, landscapers & nature lovers.
-Updated to include specialty apps about cacti, wildflowers, veggies, & mushrooms.
+These 20 apps, ranging from free to under $20, are fun, useful tools for home gardeners, landscapers, and nature lovers.
+Updated to include specialty apps about cacti, wildflowers, veggies, and mushrooms.

 If you'd like to grow Calla lilies in your garden, cultivate them from bulbs.
 Or, for a less expensive option, grow Calla lily flowers from seed.